When I started building my yoga wear collection, I kept asking myself:

 | Certifications | GOTS, Fair Trade | GOTS, OEKO-TEX, GRS |

-💡 Pro Tip: Always request swatches and eco certificates to confirm supplier claims before large-scale orders.
+💡 Tip: Always request certifications and fabric samples before bulk orders.

 FAQs

-Q1: Can private label brands really compete with Prana?
+Q1: Can private label brands compete with Prana?

 Final Thoughts